KlaudioS/Dataset-tranformation-module/README.md

 # Dataset transformation API

-The Dataset tranformation module API is a simple and efficient tool to add extra temporal information to time-series datasets, altough it still can be used in any numeric only datasets.
+The Dataset tranformation API is a simple and efficient tool to add extra temporal information to time-series datasets, altough it still can be used in any numeric only datasets.
 The API allows an easy integration in researchers python projects.

 ##### Disclosure
 API stil under development